Gizra/csv2sql/README.md

 ## Dump SQL and import.

 In order to deploy a local copy to a remote server you may need to export the SQL tables, and later import them.
 Here's a handy bash command to do it - it exports all the tables prefixed with ``_raw_`` into the ``raws.sql`` file.
-The second comamnd simply imports that SQL file to the remote server.
+The second command simply imports that SQL file to the remote server.

 ```bash
 # Export SQL tables into a file.